 Rikki’s +27 21 447 3559/+27 86 174 5547

 Alternatively, you can download Uber on to your smartphone.
-The service operates in and around the CBD, however, keep in mind that if you’re planning on travelling to the Winelands or further afield, fares can get pretty steep.
+The service operates in and around the CBD, however, keep in mind that if you’re planning on traveling to the Winelands or further afield, fares can get pretty steep.

-Please note: Cape Town’s trains often experience delays so try to avoid them when you’ve scheduled an activity or reserved a table.
+Please note: Cape Town’s trains often experience delays so try to avoid them when you’ve scheduled activity or reserved a table.
 For more information, full timetables and fares, visit metrorail.co.za.

-Perhaps Cape Town’s (if not South Africa’s) most recognisable landmark, this great rocky plateau forms part of the Table Mountain National Park, which begins at Signal Hill and ends at Cape Point, and also features the Cape Floral Kingdom.
+Perhaps Cape Town’s (if not South Africa’s) most recognizable landmark, this great rocky plateau forms part of the Table Mountain National Park, which begins at Signal Hill and ends at Cape Point, and also features the Cape Floral Kingdom.
 Table Mountain itself is situated between Lion’s Head (next to Signal Hill) and Devil’s Peak.

 There are two ways to navigate to the top of Table Mountain.
 The first, for those who are fit and looking for some strenuous outdoor adventure, is hiking along one of the various routes.